 Department Head, Electrical and Computer Engineering

 Kris Hollot received his BS in electrical engineering from West Virginia University in 1974, an MS in electrical engineering from Syracuse University in 1980 and a PhD in electrical engineering from the University of Rochester.
 He joined the Department of Electrical and Computer Engineering at UMass Amherst in 1984 as an assistant professor and was promoted to associate and full professor in 1992 and 2002, respectively.
 He served as associate department head from 1994-1996 and 2002-2006.
-He has been department head since 2006, serving as interim dean for the College of Engineering during 2012-2013.
+He has been department head since 2006, serving as interim dean for the College of Engineering during 2012-2013 and again, currently, in 2019.
 His research interests are in feedback control theory and it’s applications with recent work in computer networks and biomedical systems.
 Hollot received an NSF PYI Award in 1988 and was elected an IEEE Fellow in 2004.

 Department Head, Chemical Engineering